If you have any questions about or problems with Tunebook, email me at jerry @ jhlabs.com.

 Finally, you can create new tunes by choosing "Add New Tune" from the main menu.
 This allows you to type or paste ABC.
 If you can get your ABC on the clipboard, say, from an email, you can paste it here, and Tunebook will add all the tunes it finds.

-There are two ways to export tunes out of Tunebook: You can email them, or you can connect to Tunebook from a Web browser and download the tunes.
+There are many ways to export tunes out of Tunebook: You can email them, send them to another application such as DropBox, use AirDrop to send to other devices, use iTunes on your computer, or you can connect to Tunebook from a Web browser and download the tunes.

-To download tunes from Tunebook, choose "Share Tunes".
+To download tunes from Tunebook using a Web browser, choose "Start Web Server" from Settings.
 This starts a Web server to which you can connect from your Web browser:

 Tunebook's Web page